 CU Health Plan - Kaiser

 CU Health Plan - Kaiser is an exclusive provider organization plan that offers coordinated care throughout the Kaiser network of providers.
 Referrals are required for most specialist visits.
 This plan does require that you live within a designated zip code area.
 This plan offers in-network coverage only, except in cases of emergency.
+The University plan participates in the Denver/Boulder and Southern Kaiser networks, this plan does not participate in the Northern network.

-Medicare Eligible under age 65
+Medicare Eligible and Non-Medicare eligible under age 65

 Retirees who need coverage for Medicare-eligible family members and/or family members younger than 65 may combine the CU Health Plan - Medicare with the CU Health Plan - High Deductible.
 Another option for retirees who are Medicare-eligible is the Alternate Medicare Payment option (AMP); they can elect this option even if they have Medicare-eligible spouses/same-gender domestic partners.